 - Maintain well-designed and sustainable test architecture

-- Ensure QA engineer and test analyst work efficiently
+- Ensure the QA engineer and test analyst work efficiently

 - Identify technologies and tools aligning with business goals and company infrastructure

-- Monitor testing effectiveness to improve testing practices
+- Monitor software testing effectiveness to improve software testing practices

-Testers can search for product owners for having a candid opinion for giving and receiving feedback about test cases and defects.
-The outcome will be building robust and quality relationships between testing teams.
+QA Software Testers can search for product owners for having a candid opinion for giving and receiving feedback about test cases and defects.
+The outcome will be building robust and quality relationships between software testing teams.

 You can also try an opportunistic pairing technique for building quality.
-This technique may include the tester and the tester; the developer and the developer; the developer, the product owner, and the developer.
+This technique may include the QA software tester and the QA software tester; the full stack software developer and the full stack software developer; the full stack software developer, the product owner, and the full stack software developer.
 The best benefit of pairing is eliminating or reducing the need for post-implementation code reviews.
 It also gives you freedom from rework.
 Everyone in the team gets better visibility into quality tasks and thought processes.
-Professional and quality-oriented testing experts work in a team to overcome all testing defects conveniently.
+Professional and quality-oriented software testing experts work in a team to overcome all software testing defects conveniently.

 When there is a team, the team members likely get questions on redesigning, focus shifting, planning, risk calculation, sprinting, or test validation.